-CongestionHack is a Hackathon that will be held from Friday 23rd March to Sunday 25th March 2018 at The Hatchery at UTS.
-At CongestionHack individuals from the public and Transport for NSW (TfNSW) will have the opportunity to form teams and work on an idea to manage road congestion.
-You will have the weekend to develop a proof of concept (POC) that addresses the congestion challenges facing Sydney and present your idea as a pitch at the conclusion of the Hackathon.
+CongestionHack is a Hackathon that was held from Friday 23rd March to Sunday 25th March 2018 at The Hatchery at UTS.
+At CongestionHack individuals from the public and Transport for NSW (TfNSW) had the opportunity to form teams and work on an idea to manage road congestion.
+Entrants had the weekend to develop a proof of concept (POC) to address the congestion challenges facing Sydney and present their idea as a pitch at the conclusion of the Hackathon.

-- Participants will be assisted by TfNSW mentors who will provide insight into the challenges and resources available
+- Participants assisted by TfNSW mentors who provided insight into the challenges and resources available

-- At 2pm on Sunday participants will publicly present their concept
+- At 2pm on Sunday participants publicly presented their concepts

-- The solutions will be judged and the winners announced on the day
+- The solutions judged and winners announced on the day

-- A winning team and a runner up team will be selected for non TfNSW (open) teams and internal teams (containing at least one member from the wider TfNSW cluster)
+- A winning team and a runner up team selected for non TfNSW (open) teams and internal teams (containing at least one member from the wider TfNSW cluster)